lexer404/Web-API-ASP.NET/README.md

 This is a simple Web API that uses CRUD operations.

 # User Guide
-Download the folder ContosoPizza.
+Download the zip file ContosoPizza.
 With the folder you will find relevant files needed for the API

 You can run the API in Visual Studio or Visual Studio Code.